nextgis/docs_toolbox/source/grid.rst

 Inputs:

-* Cell size in meters;
+* Step.
+Grid cell size in meters;
-* Mode: ``points`` or ``rect`` (squares);
+* Mode.
+Squares or points.
+Default: points;
-* Algorithm for cropping the grid along the feature borders: ``all`` (leave all the squares in extent), ``touches`` (leave all the squares touching features), ``intersection`` (crop the squares along the borders of the features);
+* Clip.
+How to clip the grid: 1) By feature boundaries, 2) Keeping all grid cells that intersect boundaries, 3) Keeping all grid cells in the extent;
-* GeoPackage file with polygons or multipolygons.
+* Boundary polygon vector file in Geopackage format.
+Multipolygons are supported.
 Calculation time depends on the number of nodes in the boundary layer;
 * Extent.
-Instead of uploading a layer, you can set a bounding box.
-Draw a custom rectangle on the map below.
-The Extent field will be filled with the numeric value that you can adjust manually;
+Set the extent on the map or upload as file;
-*  Vertical orienting or with fine size.
-By default, ``simple`` mode is used, the grid looks vertical in WGS 84 (EPSG:3857) projection, but angles and distances may be distorted.
-Enter ``fine`` to get a grid with more precizely matching angles and distances, however it will look tilted in EPSG:3857.
+* Grid alignment.
+Mode of clipping edges of grid.
+1) Vertical - the grid looks vertical in WGS 84 (EPSG:3857) projection, but angles and distances may be distorted.; 2) Precise - a grid with more precizely matching angles and distances, however it will look tilted in EPSG:3857.

 Output: